MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

    > [!NOTE]
    > You can also open the contact form in your CRM.
 Select **Open in (CRM)**, and then enter details.

-    the Sales app automatically connects the new CRM contact to your external contact.
+    The Sales app automatically connects the new CRM contact to your external contact.

 > [!IMPORTANT]
 >